Specific Conditions Treated with Chiropractic Care

-The following conditions, disorders, and injuries have been shown to respond well to chiropractic care:
+The following conditions, disorders, and injuries have been shown to respond well to chiropractic care, as well as laser therapy:

 Arm, Hand, Wrist, & Elbow Pain